-- Utility stakeholders are encouraged to implement technology that maximizes nitrogen removal from effluent when upgrading, replacing, or constructing new facilities in areas of high recharge, as indicated by the NSILT or other similar analysis. - Operators of package plants within Marion County will comply with applicable County Codes to decommission these facilities when they cannot be replaced or practically upgraded to meet applicable effluent standards and where better centralized facilities are available, particularly in areas of high recharge and with high nitrogen effluent concentrations.
-Package plants outside Marion County, but located within the BMAP area, are encouraged to do the same. - FDOH and utility stakeholders are encouraged to participate with the department on developing strategies for providing alternative effluent treatment to areas currently with dense concentrations of septic tanks and package plants.
-The following factors may be considered: - o Definition of dense concentration of OSTDS and package plants. - o Identification of priority areas for centralized sewer expansion. - o Development of financial assistance programs for implementing priority projects.
+- Utility stakeholders are encouraged to implement technology that maximizes nitrogen removal from effluent when upgrading, replacing, or constructing new facilities in areas of high recharge, as indicated by the NSILT or other similar analysis. - Operators of package plants in Marion County will comply with applicable county codes to decommission these facilities when they cannot be replaced or practically upgraded to meet applicable effluent standards and where better centralized facilities are available, particularly in areas of high recharge and with high nitrogen effluent concentrations.
+Package plants outside Marion County, but located in the BMAP area, are encouraged to do the same. - FDOH and utility stakeholders are encouraged to participate with the department in developing strategies for providing alternative effluent treatment to areas currently with dense concentrations of septic tanks and package plants.
+The following factors may be considered: - o Identification of dense concentrations of OSTDS and package plants. - o Identification of priority areas for centralized sewer expansion. - o Development of financial assistance programs for implementing priority projects.